johnnyawesome/ConnectedParticles/README.md

 ## Two versions

-- If you just want the particle-effect, [ConnectedParticles](https://github.com/johnnyawesome/ConnectedParticles/tree/master/ConnectedParticles)
+- If you just want the particle-effect, get [ConnectedParticles](https://github.com/johnnyawesome/ConnectedParticles/tree/master/ConnectedParticles)

 - If you want the particles to avoid your mouse, take [ConnectedParticlesVector](https://github.com/johnnyawesome/ConnectedParticles/tree/master/ConnectedParticlesVector)